 Cost of revenues include the costs and expenses incurred in connection with our patent licensing and enforcement activities, including inventor royalties paid to original patent owners, contingent legal fees paid to external counsel, other patent-related legal expenses paid to external counsel, licensing and enforcement related research and consulting and other expenses paid to third-parties.
 These costs are included under the caption "Operating costs and expenses" in the accompanying consolidated statements of operations.

 Research and Development Expenses

-Research and development expenses, consisting primarily of employee compensation, payments to third parties for research and development activities, including expenses related to clinical trials, and other direct costs associated with developing immuno-therapy drugs against cancer, developing anti-viral drug candidates for COVID-19, developing our breast cancer vaccine and developing our ovarian cancer vaccine, are expensed in the consolidated financial statements in the year incurred.
+Research and development expenses consist primarily of payments to third parties for research and development activities, including expenses related to clinical trials, employee compensation, and other direct costs associated with developing our therapeutics and vaccines.